 Usually, the IRA women cadres performed certain non-military roles, in which they exploited traditional stereotypes of gender.
 They used to hide and carry weapons, as the British soldiers were loath to body search women because of the tremendous public revulsion it would create.

 The Northern Irish conflict revolutionized the exploitation of women in visual imagery for propaganda purposes.
-The imagery of banging bin lids, transporting bombs in prams, or indeed preventing sons from being arrests were subtle attempts to elude to the expectations of republican motherhood.
+The imagery of banging bin lids, transporting bombs in prams, or indeed preventing sons from being arrested were subtle attempts to elude to the expectations of republican motherhood.

 The women became faceless very often wearing a mask and they used midi skirts thus revealing their femininity.
 Ultimately, the imagery propaganda made use of women as the victim.
 Specifically, imagery of police brutality on women becomes a key weapon.
 Many murals include female members of the community who suffered death in sectarian shootings or plastic bullets.